uchicago-capp-30320/ShoulderToShoulder/README.md

 #### Backend
 Folder with the development for our web application's backend.

+#### ml
+Folder with the development for our web application's machine learning component (primarily, creating predictions for users).

 ## Virtual Environments

 Both front and back ends use conda virtual environments.